Spring 2025 Events

 Past JSSJ Events

 The Swig JSSJ Program sponsors a number of speaker series and annual or semi-annual events.
-Our speaker series include talks on:
+Our speaker series focus on the following topics:

 - Antisemitism